Concepts

 Note that the rootfs is fully customizable; you can use an alternate init system, or avoid ssh, if you prefer.

-will handle software deployments and execution.
+Typically the ark-platform-supervisor will handle software deployments and execution.
 See the section

 on deploys for more information.